paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-046-justice-system-improvement.md

 **(b) Duties**

 (1) **11 So in original.
-There is no par.
-(2).
+No par.
+(2) has been enacted.
 In general** — The Deputy Director shall under the guidance and authority of the Director of the Office on Violence Against Women—

   (A) oversee and manage the administration of grants to and contracts with Indian tribes, tribal courts, tribal organizations, or tribal nonprofit organizations;